fieldtrip/website/getting_started/simnibs.md

 ### Generating the head model

 In order to create a (realistic) head model, we will need a subject-specific MR image.
 If a single image is used, this will often be T1-weighted as this provides great contrast between cortical tissues.
 However, SimNIBS offers the possibility to supply an additional contrast to improve the anatomical accuracy of the resulting model.
-We usually recommend a T2-weighted scan as this provides a nice contrast between bone and cerebrospinal flud (CSF).
+We usually recommend a T2-weighted scan as this provides a nice contrast between bone and cerebrospinal fluid (CSF).
 If possible, supplying both a T1- and a T2-weighted image is highly recommended.
 However, for this particular subject, we only have a T1-weighted scan.
 SimNIBS also needs a subject ID for its data.
 Here, we will simply use `Subject01`.

 The segmentation and meshing tool in SimNIBS is called [charm](https://simnibs.github.io/simnibs/build/html/documentation/command_line/charm.htmls).
 Running this will create a folder called `m2m_Subject01` in the directory from which the command is executed.